ADHD (or Attention Deficit Hyperactivity Disorder) is a term that’s heard a lot in the media and in playgrounds. But what is ADHD?

 - Combined inattention and hyperactive impulsive type.

 Most children who are diagnosed with ADHD display symptoms of the Combined category.
+More information can be found here.

 ADHD testing begins with a 90-minute assessment, where we listen to parents‘ concerns and gather information about your child’s behaviour in different contexts.
 This includes: